XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a

-Period of Warfare covered The English Civil wars.
+Period of warfare covered The English Civil wars.
 Peter Pig games always cover a narrow period in order to capture that period.
 This is better than some modifications applied to a more generic set of rules.
-Thus the most important aspects of that war can be modelled and the less important ones piled into the general mechanisms.
+Thus the most important aspects of that war can be modelled and the less important ones subsumed into the general mechanisms.

 Game settingTwo game types in this book.
 Either battle or siege.

 Associated Peter Pig range Peter Pig always makes sure that the necessary stuff to play the game is available.Range 20- English Civil War

 Game scenario generator.
 Peter Pig games are never two equal sides "bashing it out".
 Instead the rules generate a new scenarios for each battle.
 Both players have a fair chance of victory, due to a comprehensive victory point system.